Daniel Island Community Fund (DICF)

-Grant Applications will be accepted on April 1st and August 1st, 2019 for project funding from qualified non-profit organizations.
+Grant Applications will be through October 1st, 2020 for project funding from qualified non-profit organizations.
 Organizations may apply once annually with a maximum awards of up to $5,000. (*Additional funding for special projects may be considered on a case by case basis.)
-Awards will be announced at the end of May and end of September.

 For more information about the Daniel Island Community Fund, please contact Danielle Hermann at Danielle.Hermann@dicommunity.org.